klotzd/driftml/README.md

 # <p align="center"> Surrogate Modelling of Spray Dispersion using Computational Fluid Dynamics & Machine Learning </p> <p align="center"> *Sam Dale & Dominik Klotz* </p>

 Supplementary github repository for our final year research project investigating surrogate modelling of spray dispersion using computational fluid dynamics (CFD) and machine learning (ML).
+Pushed from our original closed Gitlab repo.
 Repository contains several minimum working examples (MWE):

 * An OpenFOAM (v6 and v8) CFD implementation of a E/L spray dispersion model comparable to wind tunnel studies under ISO22856:2008
 * A Nextflow computational pipeline for the automated generation and processing of hundreds of CFD simulations from a parameter file